jimm98y/SharpOnvif/README.md

 var deviceInfo = await deviceClient.GetDeviceInformationAsync(new GetDeviceInformationRequest()).ConfigureAwait(false);
 ```
 # Testing
-Only the DeviceMgmt and Events were tested with Hikvision cameras.
+Only the DeviceMgmt, Media and Events were tested with Hikvision cameras.
 Server implementation was tested using Onvif Device Manager.

+# Credits
+Special thanks to Piotr Stapp for figuring out the SOAP security headers in NET8: https://stapp.space/using-soap-security-in-dotnet-core/.